MicrosoftDocs/win32/desktop-src/direct3d9/id3dxeffect--isparameterused.md

 ---
-Description: Determines if a parameter is used by the technique. ms.assetid: ac50c0d3-93d9-4477-a854-d0b53df28c90
+description: Determines if a parameter is used by the technique. ms.assetid: ac50c0d3-93d9-4477-a854-d0b53df28c90
 title: ID3DXEffect::IsParameterUsed method (D3DX9Effect.h)
 ms.topic: reference